Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: RELATED WORKS

 \section{RELATED WORKS}

 In general, not much previous work exists that explores the connection between process modeling and HMMs.
 An HMM was proposed to sequence clustering in process mining \cite{da2009applying}.
-In Ref. \cite{carrera2014constructing}, the authors constructed an HMM for resource allocation, and used an HMM to identify the observations based on the resources utilized by each activity.
+In \cite{carrera2014constructing}, the authors constructed an HMM for resource allocation, and used an HMM to identify the observations based on the resources utilized by each activity.
 HMMs have also been used for the representation of process mining of parallel business processes \cite{sarno2016hidden}.
 Similarly, HMMs were used for extraction of activity information recorded in the bank event log, for calculating the fraud probabilities \cite{rahmawati2017fraud} and for detection of anomalies in business processes \cite{yang2020analysing}.
-The authors of Ref. \cite{jaramillo2019automatic} applied HMMs for business process management mining for failure detection from event logs.
+The authors of \cite{jaramillo2019automatic} applied HMMs for business process management mining for failure detection from event logs.
 In the area of healthcare and medicine, HMMs were used for complex healthcare process analysis and detection of hidden activities \cite{alharbi2019unsupervised}.
-Recently it was demonstrated how to build a semi-Markov model based on event sequences, \cite{kalenkova2022performance}, and to use it for automatic activities discovery and analysis.
-Finally, although there are several works interrelating minimal HMMs and tensor factorization (see for example \cite{ohta2021realization} and references therein), to the best of our knowledge, our work is the first one that explores the connection between theoretical process modeling and tensor factorization.
+Recently it was demonstrated how to build a semi-Markov model based on event sequences, \cite{kalenkova2022performance}, and to use it for automatic activity discovery and analysis.
+Finally, although there are several works relating minimal HMMs and tensor factorization (see for example \cite{ohta2021realization} and references therein), to the best of our knowledge, our work is the first one that explores the connection between theoretical process modeling and tensor factorization.
+There are numerous works highlighting the importance of accurate tensor factorizations and the difficulty of nonnegative tensor factorizations~\cite{kolda2009tensor,luo2019temporal, wu2020advancing, wu2021pid}.
+In this work we simultaneously decompose matrices and tensors with a joint least squared objective function.
+This type of minimization objective is often called coupled matrix-tensor factorization~\cite{acar2011all, schenker2021optimization}, though every instance requires slightly different formulations as the factorization structures vary between applications.